pospisilboh/Memgraph/Forename/README.md

 #### Forename dashboard

+The main dashboard gives a base overview of what data are available.

+> The count of valid forenames is low (only 29,51 %) but their degree is high (96,08 %).
+In another word, there are only 3,92 % of wrong forenames.

+> There is a lot of forenames with no definition of gender (97,62 %), but their degree is only 10.68 % from all.

+> Most popular male name is Petr, Most popular female name is Jana.

 <p align="center">
    <img src="https://github.com/pospisilboh/Memgraph/blob/a0642f172e0fef04566bbce79cfdb96e21c5ee61/Forename/Images/Forename%20dashboard.png?raw=true" alt="Forename dashboard" width="900"/>
 <p/>

 #### Forenames clusters

+This dashboard gives the possibility to analyze forenames clusters:
+- count and list of forenames in each cluster
+- types of relations in the cluster
+- existed relations between forenames and their similarity score

+> The biggest cluster consists from 25 forenames

 <p align="center">
    <img src="https://github.com/pospisilboh/Memgraph/blob/a0642f172e0fef04566bbce79cfdb96e21c5ee61/Forename/Images/Forenames%20clusters.png?raw=true" alt="Forenames clusters" width="900"/>